 The Greenock West End and Kilmacolm Conservation Areas are characterised by substantial villas set in large gardens.
 Understandably, there has been pressure for backland residential development in these areas.
-Historic Scotland's Scottish Historic Environment Policy explains the Government's position.
-The Scottish Government require the historic environment to be cared for, protected and enhanced.
+Historic Environment Scotland's Policy for Scotland explains the Government's position.
+The Scotlish Government require the historic environment to be cared for, protected and enhanced.
 Development which does not respect the scale, design and detailing of existing buildings will not generally be supported.